lmkoch/lab-site-jekyll/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: people
-description: Our lab is growing.
-Check our open positions if you are interested in joining!
+description: Check our open positions or advertised student projects if you are interested in joining our lab.
 nav: true
 nav_order: 3